Besides the chemicals, deodorants on the market today leave a lot to be desired, but yet, we tolerate them.

 There are also odor-absorbing charcoal deodorants saturated with butters and waxes… Well, let’s just say oil and water don’t mix, so they’re not great at absorbing moisture, either.

-Over 100 years after the first underarms deodorant came out, this was still the best we could do…until Lume.
+Over 100 years after the first underarms deodorant came out, this was still the best we could do…until Lume Deodorant for Underarms & Private Parts.

-When I set out to create Lume, I originally developed it for my patients with concerns about odor below the belt.
+When I set out to create Lume Deodorant, I originally developed it for my patients with concerns about odor below the belt.
 As you know, that can be a sensitive area, and there was no way I was going to use harsh ingredients like aluminum or baking soda.

-I also wanted to make sure it was water-based so it would not leave any residue behind on your clothing or skin.
+I also wanted to make sure this skin-safe deodorant was water-based so it would not leave any residue behind on your clothing or skin.

 There was nothing like this on the market.
 I had no predetermined path to follow.
 I had to think outside the box and come up with something completely new.